Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

             break;
     }

-    // Mod or layer-change key applied after one shot on steroids if (is_mod_key || is_layer_key) {
+    // Mod or layer-change key pressed after an OSoS key if (is_mod_key || is_layer_key) {
         if (is_oneshot_layer_on_steroids(oneshot)) {
             // If a layer-change key is pressed after an OSL, the OSL must be reset.